Technical tour

 What is encrypted, what is stored, what is not.

-Each swarm has a 256-bit AES key derived from the invite token via HKDF.
+Each swarm's 256-bit AES key is derived from a shared swarm secret via HKDF-SHA256.
 The key is computed client-side and never leaves member machines.

 Encrypted activations